ausd-io/ausd/doc/developer-notes.md

 ### DEBUG_LOCKORDER

-doged is a multi-threaded application, and deadlocks or other multi-threading bugs can be very difficult to track down.
+ausd is a multi-threaded application, and deadlocks or other multi-threading bugs can be very difficult to track down.
 The `-DCMAKE_BUILD_TYPE=Debug` cmake option adds `-DDEBUG_LOCKORDER` to the compiler flags.
 This inserts run-time checks to keep track of which locks are